IanTayler/sillycalcs/README.md

 e.g. `12 * (5 + 4) * 9 / 4 - 15`

-Some of them work, some don't.
+Some of them give the right answer, some don't.

 ## Implemented calculators